DCAN-Labs/cifti-connectivity/src/README.md

 # `src` folder

 This folder contains all of the scripts used by the `cifti_conn_wrapper.py` wrapper.
-There should be 15 files in this folder, including this `README`.
+There should be at least 15 files in this folder, including this `README`.
 The other 14 are listed below:

 ## Files to run compiled scripts
 All of these files were created by the MATLAB compiler and must be in this folder for `cifti_conn_wrapper.py` to run.